liyong3forever/liyong3forever.github.com/source/about/index.markdown

 **Awards**

- "Second Place" in the [ImageCLEF Annotation Task](http://imageclef.org/2015/annotation) to annotate and localize 500,000 web images with 251 concepts, 2015
+ "Second Place" in the [ImageCLEF Annotation Task](http://imageclef.org/2015/annotation) to annotate and localize 500,000 web images with 251 concepts, Team Leader,2015
 “Merit Student” award was received (15%), 2012, 2014
 “Excellent Student Leader” award was received (2%), 2012
 "National Encouragement Scholarship" was received, 2010
 **"Microsoft young fellowship"** was honored (30 in total around the country), 2010
-**First Prize** in Chinese Undergraduate Mathematical Contests in Modeling(**CUMCM**), 2009.
+**First Prize** in Chinese Undergraduate Mathematical Contests in Modeling(**CUMCM**), Team Leader,2009.